 Each co-borrower can give ECS mandate of his/her bank account for the repayment of their home loan.
 For easy administration, you can also choose to give ECS (Electronic Clearance Service) mandate from the bank account of the first applicant, and the second applicant can repay to the first applicant.
 The bank gives you flexibility of repayment as far as you are paying full EMI and on time.
 Irrespective of ECS mandate or advance cheques given, kindly be informed that it is the responsibility of each applicant to repay the loan.
 The bank uses the term “each applicant is jointly and severally responsible” for repayment of the home loans.
 You can calculate EMI through home loan EMI calculator.

 At paisabazaar.com you can directly check and compare from various home loan options available from several lenders.
-Hence, choosing a home loan becomes lot easier, if all the best deals come under one roof and here paisabazaar.com symbolises as a roof that make things really simple for the customers.
+Hence, choosing a home loan becomes a lot easier, if all the best deals come under one roof and here paisabazaar.com symbolises as a roof that makes things really simple for the customers.
 Afterwards, you can get all the details related joint home loan from our expert advisors as per your convenience.